 This means that law enforcement, in states outside of Florida, will not see the arrest of an expunged record in Florida.
-This may be true even if the case was not expunged if the case resulted in a nolle prosequi or no information under specific conditions.
+This may be true, as of October 1, 2019, even if the case was not expunged or sealed if the case resulted in a nolle prosequi or no information under specific conditions.
 See, section 943.0595, Florida Statutes.

 NCIC and the National Name Check Program

 The NCIC seems to be the concern of most potential clients, however the program that they should be more concerned about and the one that should be explained to them is the National Name Check Program [NNCP].
 The NNCP is an information database between Federal agencies.
 Its mission:

 The mission of the National Name Check Program (NNCP) is to provide useful, accurate, and comprehensive information allowing our federal customer agencies to assess risk for the purpose of protecting the American people.

 Many federal agencies seek background information from FBI files before bestowing a privilege.
 A privilege can be government employment or an appointment, a security clearance, attendance at a White House function, immigration benefits, naturalization, or a visa to visit the United States.
 The data accessed is not defined but one can assume that the data obtained from various State CIC is used and maintained for this purpose.
 This can also be the reason that people who have had arrests expunged or sealed still run into issues when: